Dr Charles K. Lee

 - Abbaszadeh, Jaber (in progress): The global ecology of Deinococcaceae

 - Noble, Anya (in progress): The biogeography and functional roles of the Leptospermum scoparium (mānuka) phyllosphere microbiome

 - Cabria, Gamaliel Lysander (in progress): Intra-species genomic variation and gene flow in hydrogen-oxidizing bacteria

 - Brandt, Shelly (in progress - chief supervisor Craig Cary): The effects of ocean acidification on microbial nutrient cycling and productivity in coastal marine sediments

 - Monteiro, Maria (in progress - chief supervisor Craig Cary): Resolving functional resilience of microbial communities to climate-induced change in the McMurdo Dry Valleys of Antarctica

 - Wakerley, Georgia (in progress - chief supervisor Craig Cary): Human impact on the McMurdo Dry Valley soils of Antarctica: extending the limits of forensic DNA detection

 - Payyakkal Viswam, Jayadev (2016 - chief supervisor Ian McDonald): The role of the gut microbiome of the Huhu grub in lignocellulose breakdown

-- Prout, Bernadette (in progress): Microbiome of Ryegrass
+- Prout, Bernadette (in progress): The microbiome of perennial ryegrass

 - Livne, Shir (in progress): Characterising bacterial communities associated with bioactive-producing marine invertebrates

-- Challis, Jacinda (in progress): Effects of post-operative antibiotics in endoscopic sinus surgery
+- Challis, Jacinda (2021): Effects of post-operative antibiotics in endoscopic sinus surgery

 - Ferris, Kelsey (2021): eDNA-based monitoring of freshwater mussel populations